MatteoGuadrini/Butterfly-Backup/docs/source/index.rst

    --acl, -a               Preserve ACLs
    --checksum, -S          Checks if the files have been changed through MD5 or MD4 algorithmen.
    --links, -K             Preserve symbolic links.
+   --retry, -U             Number of retries action.
+   --wait, -W              Wait seconds to start an action.

 Export a backup in other directory: